 Swiss investments in Estonia

-According to the Bank of Estonia, Swiss investments in Estonia have grown significantly - from 135 million euros in 2008 to 293 million euros in 2016.
-Thereby, Switzerland is Estonia's 15th largest investor and accounts for 1.6% of all foreign direct investments in Estonia.
+Swiss investments in Estonia have grown significantly in past ten years - from 135 million euros in 2008 to 318,5 million euros in 2017 according to the Bank of Estonia figures.
+As of 31.12.2017 Switzerland was Estonia's 14th largest investor and accounted for 1.7% of Estonia's FDI.
 Investments are mostly allocated into wholesale and retail.

 The biggest businesses with Swiss participation in Estonia are AS Repo Vabrikud (chipboard production), AS United Motors (wholesale and retail trade of passenger cars and minibuses), Swiss Property Estonia OÜ (development of building projects).
 A well-known manufacturing company Max Dätwyler was founded in Estonia in 1995.
 ID-cards, driving licenses, and bank cards that are used in Estonia are made by a Swiss company called Trüb AG.
 Its subsidiary is Trüb Baltic, which was founded in 2001.

-According to the Bank of Estonia, the number of Swiss tourists visiting Estonia has increased more than by 10 000 during the years of 2013-2015 - from 22 876 in 2013 to 33 000 in 2016.
-On average a Swiss tourist spent in Estonia for 3 days in 2016 and primarily Tallinn and its surrounding areas were visited, although an intrest in Tartu, Pärnu, and Saaremaa has increased as well.
+According to the Bank of Estonia, the number of Swiss tourists visiting Estonia has increased more than by 10 000 during 2013-2017 - from 22 876 in 2013 to 38 000 in 2017.
+On average a Swiss tourist spent in Estonia for 3 days in 2017 and primarily Tallinn and its surrounding areas were visited, although an intrest in Tartu, Pärnu, and Saaremaa has increased as well.

-Switzerland was visited by 18 800 Estonians in 2016.
+Year-on-year the number of Estonian residents visiting Switzerland has remained around 20 000: in 2017 20 800 Estonian residents paid a visit to Switzerland compared to 22 200 in 2013, and 18 800 in 2016.
 An Estonian tourist spent on average 3.4 days in Switzerland (Switzerland is probably visited mainly for ski tourism).

 Projects realised in Estonia with Swiss support